-Sales within Canada decreased \$2.3 million to \$7.1 million in the first quarter of 2010 primarily as a result of a decline in sales volume for sea scallops because the company carried lower volumes of inventory in Canada at the end of the fourth quarter of 2009 and more in Europe which were sold to European customers.
-During the quarter price increases were applied to the Canadian market places for both sea and bay scallops.
-In addition lower average selling prices for Lobster affected total sales for the first quarter of 2010.
+Sales within Canada decreased \$4.5 million to \$15.8 million in the first half of 2010 primarily as a result of a decline in sales volumes for sea scallops and lobster as the company carried lower volumes of inventory in Canada at the end of the fourth quarter of 2009, reducing amounts available for sale.
+In addition, a difference between size mixes harvested and consumer demand within the region for sea scallops reduced sales volumes during the period.